Are Ouija Boards Dangerous?

 - Sense ghostly or spiritual energy.
 That could be from an entity or residual energy.
 That’s commonplace during a routine ghost investigation, and it can help confirm if a site is active.

 - Receive messages.
 That’s less common, and it usually involves a ghost who’s trying to make contact.
+The experience is like receiving a phone call, but the message can be a little garbled or difficult to understand.

 - Act as a trance medium.
 This could be planned or it could be spontaneous.
 In most cases, that’s a conscious choice by the psychic (or medium), and it can be a risky one.
+Generally, I ask my researchers not to do this.
+Not during the formal investigation, anyway.

 The psychic puts himself or herself at risk as soon as the door is open, even a little.